Going Global: The Perception Of Beauty Around The World

 Despite the prevalence of plastic surgery in South Korea, the desired aesthetic is not to appear overly “done.”
 Rather, a woman undergoes a series of small and subtle operations to look different from everyone else – a more beautiful version of herself.

 French ideals of beauty are imperfect, laid-back, and undone.
 In France, women believe the notion of beauty should be pleasing to oneself above all, and that the most beautiful women are the ones who look effortlessly gorgeous.
 Rather than using irritating skincare products, crash dieting, and plastic surgery to make themselves feel beautiful, women in Paris prioritize pleasure and love their bodies as they are.

 According to the most recent Global Aesthetic Survey released by the International Society of Aesthetic Plastic Surgery (ISAPS), breast augmentation is the most popular cosmetic surgical procedure in France.
 Eyelid surgery is also common, listed as the number one facial cosmetic operation.
-Hyaluronic acid and Botulinum Toxin (BOTOX®) are the most common non-surgical procedures among French women.
+Fillers and injections of botulinum toxin, a.k.a.
+Botox®, are the most common non-surgical procedures among French women.